alexpovel/random-python/README.md

-# random_python
+# Random Python

-A bundle of meaningless Python scripts
+A bundle of meaningless Python scripts.